Your 200 Reviews Don't Matter If They're From 2022

 BrightLocal's 2026 Local Consumer Review Survey makes this impossible to ignore:

-32% of consumers only look at reviews from the last two weeks - up from just 20% the year before
+- 32% only look at reviews from the last two weeks — up from 20% the year before

-18% of consumers will only act on reviews written within the last week
+- 18% will only act on reviews written within the last week

 Volume got you here.
 Recency will keep you competitive.